OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ---

-* write about coordinates (position and colors)
-* check for spelling mistakes

 ## What again is a shader?

 A shader is program that will be executed on your graphic card.
 Working on the GPU instead of the CPU implies a few change in behavior.
 First, you'll need to upload your compiled code on the GPU.
 Second, your program won't be executed *once* as when on your CPU, but multiple times, in parallel.
 For instance, your vertex shader will be executed in parallel for each vertex, and your fragment shader for each fragment.
 This hardware-based parallelization is what makes the GPU particularly fit to process & render graphics.